 - Typewriter emulators: There are software programs available for desktop computers that simulate the experience of typing on a typewriter.
 These emulators often feature authentic typing sounds, including key clicks and carriage return mechanisms, to recreate the nostalgia of using vintage typewriters.
 Popular typewriter emulators include Qwertick (Windows) and Hanx Writer (macOS, iOS).

-It’s important to note that the availability and features of these apps and software may vary depending on the platform (mobile, desktop) and the specific device you are using.
+It’s vital to note that the availability and features of these apps and software may vary depending on the platform (mobile, desktop) and the specific device you are using.
 Additionally, be mindful of the impact on device resources and battery life when using apps that generate typing sound effects in the background.

 How to troubleshoot a loud typing sound on a laptop keyboard?